canonical/temporal-worker-k8s-operator/README.md

 ## Error Monitoring

-The Temporal Worker operator charm has a built-in Sentry interceptor which can be used to intercept and capture errors from the Temporal SDK.
+The Charmed Temporal Worker has a built-in Sentry interceptor which can be used to intercept and capture errors from the Temporal SDK.
 To enable it, run the following commands:

 ```bash
 juju config temporal-worker-k8s sentry-dsn=<YOUR_SENTRY_DSN>